LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 ## version TBD
 *Released*: TBD
 * Bug fixes for ParentEntityEditPanel to better support editing of parent samples
+* Issue 40148: Don't reinitialize EntityInsertPanel if location or entityModelType are not changing

 ### version 0.48.2
 *Released*: 13 April 2020